keaneflynn/Iris/README.md

 While only tested on Campbell CR1000XEs and CR6s, this application should be able to retrieve data from any modern Cambpbell datalogger with an operating system that is from 2022 - present.
-Matt Heigli will have done most of the system configuration for these devices.
 The only change you might need to make is to enable ICMP to allow for watchdog monitoring and to obtain the http login password and data table name through Device Configuration Utility.
 These values will be used in the next section of this document.